-Past anchorage traveling on the Seward highway we drove along the 45-mile long Turnagain Arm.
-Like other areas of Alaska this bay experiences, extreme tidal swings and much of it is frequently exposed mud and silt flats.
-Turning off the Seward Highway on to the Sterling, the road passes by the turquoise-colored Kenai Lake and follows its outlet the Kenai River.
+Past anchorage traveling on the Seward highway, we drove along the 45-mile-long Turnagain Arm.
+Like other areas of Alaska, this bay experiences extreme tidal swings, and much of it is frequently exposed to mud and silt flats.
+Turning off the Seward Highway onto the Sterling, the road passes by the turquoise-colored Kenai Lake and follows its outlet, the Kenai River.

 Homer has a population of 5000 and claims itself the “Halibut Fishing Capital of the World.
 The geography of this town is unique as it has a natural spit of land that jets 4.5 miles out into the Katchimak Bay.
-This land has been developed into the marina, a shopping district and also a few campgrounds.
-Here we met back up with the tour group that we had spent time with in Dawson City and traveled into Alaska with and had an oceanfront site alongside our friends.
+This land has been developed into a marina, a shopping district, and also a few campgrounds.
+Here we met back up with the tour group that we had spent time with in Dawson City, Yukon and traveled into Alaska with and had an oceanfront site alongside our friends.

 We walked around the spit exploring the shops, restaurants and marina which was designed for the extreme tides.
 We also spent a bit of time watching fishermen in a manmade inlet that gets stocked with salmon called the homer hole.
 This was right next to our campground and is an excellent place to catch salmon from the shore and as a kid this is where my sister and I caught some of our first Alaskan fish. (pictures) While the fishing here is incredible, our freezer space was already maxed out, so we opted for a different kind of Alaskan wildlife adventure.